 As unlikely as it was, and is, Northwest Tortoise ended up a sanctuary for Federally Protected Desert and Gopher tortoises.
 A surprising amount Desert tortoises are kept and bred illegally in Washington and Oregon.

-The Desert tortoise inhabits the Mojave and Sonoran deserts, southwestern Utah, southern Nevada, southeastern California and northwestern Arizona.
+A specialized species, they inhabit the Mojave and Sonoran deserts, southwestern Utah, southern Nevada, southeastern California, and northwestern Arizona.
 Living primarily in burrows it digs, the tortoise spends 95% of its life underground.

 The Desert tortoise is an important element of the ecosystem it inhabits as a keystone species.
-The burrows create habitats for up to 300 other animals and they are seed dispersers.
+The burrows create habitats for up to 300 other animals as well as seed dispersers.
 Without them, the habitat would collapse.

-If you have a Desert tortoise and need to rehome (with or without a permit) please fill this out and email to Terese@Northwesttortoise.org.
+If you have a Desert or Gopher tortoise and need to rehome (with or without a permit) please fill this out and email to Terese@Northwesttortoise.org.

 Northwest Tortoise is permitted by the United States Department of the Interior, Fish and Wildlife Service to possess Desert and Gopher tortoises.
 The permit DOES NOT allow breeding, selling, returning or rehoming without express permission from the Service.

 Support the Deserts and Gophers!